sigasi/sigasi_insights/manual/editor.md

 ### Based on templates

-Sigasi can help you to declare VHDL and Verilog objects, using autocompletion based on templates.
-Sigasi comes preconfigured with templates for all common declarations and statements, including (for VHDL):
+Sigasi Studio can help you to declare VHDL and Verilog objects, using autocompletion based on templates.
+Sigasi Studio comes preconfigured with templates for all common declarations and statements, including (for VHDL):

 * function, procedure
 * process